yasirbhutta/yasirbhutta.github.io/computer-basics/docs/number-systems.md

 | 6       | Gigabyte | GB | 1024 MB(1 billion bytes) | 1 million pages |
 | 7       | Terabyte | TB | 1024 GB(1 trillion bytes) | 1 billion pages |

-## ASCII code

 ## Patterns Using Bits

-A bit pattern is a sequence of bits, which are the smallest unit of data in computing.A bit can have two values: 0 or 1.
+- A bit pattern is a sequence of bits, which are the smallest unit of data in computing.
+A bit can have two values: 0 or 1.
 Bit patterns are used to represent all kinds of data, including numbers, letters, symbols, and images.

-Bit patterns can be of any length, but they are typically represented as strings of binary digits.
-For example, the bit pattern "01001101" represents the letter "A" in ASCII code. [^1]
+- Bit patterns can be of any length, but they are typically represented as strings of binary digits.
+For example, the bit pattern "01000001" represents the letter "A" in ASCII code. [^1]

-Bit patterns are used in a wide variety of computing applications.
+- Bit patterns are used in a wide variety of computing applications.
 For example, they are used to store and transmit data, to encode and decode information, and to perform mathematical and logical operations.

 ![bit pattern](https://b2600043.smushcdn.com/2600043/wp-content/uploads/2019/07/Image-Representing-Typical-Bit-Pattern.jpg?lossy=0&strip=1&webp=1)